Pylons/pyramid/docs/narr/unittesting.rst

 We then create a :class:`pyramid.testing.DummyRequest` object which simulates a WebOb request object API.
-A :class:`pyramid.testing.DummyRequest` is a request object that requires less setup than a "real" :mod:`pyramid` request.
+A :class:`pyramid.testing.DummyRequest` is a request object that requires less setup than a "real" :app:`Pyramid` request.
 We call the function being tested with the manufactured request.
 When the function is called, :func:`pyramid.chameleon_zpt.render_template_to_response` will call